espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 This is my favorite project , this project aims to apply the modern neural machine translation technics to africans languages .
 With this we are building the next google translate for African languages.

-If you are an African , care for African languages , and an NLP enthusiasts I will definitely recommend to have a look to this project .
+If you are an African , you care for African languages , and you are a NLP enthusiasts I will definitely recommend to have a look to this project .
 It has a good opening community.
+You should definitely join this project.

 _Tech Stack used_: